 - Check up on it.
 Sometimes seeing small amounts of progress can be very motivating.
 Check on your owed amount once a month to see how you’re doing.
 It might be useful to create a graph that shows how your debt is decreasing and post it somewhere where you can see it every day as a reminder of your goals.

 - Focus on the positives.
 Everyone has emergency expenses and if you don’t have emergency funds anything could set your debt progress back.
 Don’t let minor setbacks stop you from reaching your goals.
 Holidays, birthdays, and anniversaries are just some of the reasons you might need extra funds, but don’t let the extra spending deter you from continuing to pay off your debt.
 Spending a little more this month doesn’t mean you have to continue spending more each month.
 If your support system knows what your goals are they’re more likely to be understanding of why you might have to skip a few gift-giving situations.

-Getting out of debt is about more than just hitting the number zero on your credit card and loan statements.
+Getting rid of debt is about more than just hitting the number zero on your credit card and loan statements.
 You need to be mentally ready as you do monetarily.
-In some cases getting out of debt may be as easy as getting a debt consolidation loan, but for some it may involve credit counseling.
+In some cases getting rid of debt may be as easy as getting a debt consolidation loan, but for some it may involve credit counseling.
 Whatever your needs are to get out of debt, AmOne can help you get started.
-Contact AmOne today to learn more.
+Contact AmOne today to learn more about debt management strategies.